 (… existing texts …)

-An AP that transmits an HE NDP Announcement frame addressed to HE STAs shall set the TA field of the frame to the MAC address of the AP, except when dot11MultiBSSIDActivated is true and the HE NDP Announcement frame is directed to STAs from at least two different BSSs of the multiple BSSID set, in which case, the AP shall set the TA field of the frame to the transmitted BSSID.
+An AP that transmits an HE NDP Announcement frame addressed to HE STAs shall set the TA field of the frame to the MAC address of the AP, except the following:

+when dot11MultiBSSIDActivated is true and the HE NDP Announcement frame is directed to STAs from at least two different BSSs of the multiple BSSID set, in which case, the AP shall set the TA field of the frame to the transmitted BSSID.

 If the HE NDP Announcement frame is transmitted in a non-HT duplicate PPDU then the TA field of the HE NDP Announcement frame is a bandwidth signaling TA (see 10.7.6.6 (Channel Width selection for Control frames)).

+when the HE NDP Announcement frame is directed to STAs from at least two different BSSs of a co-located BSSID set, in which case, the AP shall set the TA field of the frame to the control BSSID.
+If the HE NDP Announcement frame is transmitted in a non-HT duplicate PPDU then the TA field of the HE NDP Announcement frame is a bandwidth signaling TA (see 10.7.6.6 (Channel Width selection for Control frames)).(#16587)

 (… existing texts …)

 A non-AP HE beamformee that receives a broadcast HE NDP Announcement frame that has more than one STA Info field(#12698) from the HE beamformer with which it is associated and that contains the HE beamformee's 11 LSBs of the AID in any of the STA Info fields and also receives an HE NDP a SIFS after the HE NDP Announcement frame shall compute the HE compressed beamforming and CQI report(#12775) using the feedback type, Ng and codebook size indicated in the received HE NDP Announcement frame.
 The HE beamformee shall transmit the HE TB PPDU its HE compressed beamforming and CQI report(#12775) in response to a BFRP Trigger frame(#11432) that contains the 11 LSBs of the AID of the HE beamformee in any of the User Info fields following the rules defined in 27.5.3.3 (STA behavior for UL MU operation)(#12941).
 If the HE NDP Announcement frame has the TA field set to the transmitted BSSID, and the HE beamformee is a non-AP STA associated to a nontransmitted BSSID that supports receiving Control frames with TA set to the transmitted BSSID, then the HE compressed beamforming and CQI report(#12775) sent in response shall have the RA field set to either the nontransmitted BSSID or the transmitted BSSID.
+If the HE NDP Announcement frame has the TA field set to the control BSSID, and the HE beamformee is a non-AP STA associated to an AP with BSSID different from control BSSID that supports receiving Control frames with TA set to the control BSSID, then the HE compressed beamforming and CQI report(#12775) sent in response shall have the RA field set to either the BSSID of the associated AP or the transmitted BSSID. (#16587)

 (… existing texts …)